 I got accepted to do a degree in Dance and also got a bar job on my A-Level results day.
 The bar was my absolute favourite bar ever (it still is!)
 It is an 80s bar and I have always been a retro Queen!
 I love nostalgia and all thing retro particularly 80s.
 I started both as planned and started out doing 3 nights at the bar, by the Christmas of the first academic year I was doing 5 nights a week and didn’t really fit in at uni, despite loving dance and doing quite well especially in the anonymous essays, I just loved my job more and completely fitted in.

-I danced at work to, we literally danced on the bar! and had loads of different staff dances, think Red Coat style party dances but I loved it!
+I danced at work too, we literally danced on the bar!
+And had loads of different staff dances, think Red Coat style party dances but I loved it!

 By the end of my first year at uni I had the chance to become a Team Leader at the bar so I decided to quit uni and two years later I was Assistant Manager at our sister bar down the road and two years after that (aged 23!)
 I was General Manager of another branch in another part of town.